AxisCommunications/acap-computer-vision-sdk-examples/object-detector-cpp/README.md

 ### Build the Docker images

-With the architecture defined, the `acap4-object-detector-cpp` image can be built.
+With the architecture defined, the `acap4-object-detector-cpp` and `acap-dl-models` images can be built.
 The environment variables are supplied as build arguments such that they are made available to docker during the build process:

 ```sh
 # Define app name